-Andrew Courtney remarried on March 6, 1844 His second wife, Elizabeth Blain Knight, was the widow of Thomas Knight and the daughter of John Blain.
+Andrew Courtney remarried on March 6, 1844 His second wife, Elizabeth Blain Knight, (born on July 25, 1815, and died on January 31, 1899, in Tippecanoe County, Indiana) was the widow of Thomas Knight and the daughter of John Blain.
 Elizabeth brought two small daughters to the marriage.
 Andrew committed suicide later that year, on December 10, 1844.
 He is buried in Hebron Cemetery, Tippecanoe County, Indiana.

 The next year Elizabeth gave birth to his daughter, Pauline Courtney.
 Subsequently, Elizabeth married John I. Burns.

 Elizabeth Jordan Courtney is possibly in the 1820-CabellVA census in the household of William Jordan and probably in the census of 1840-TippecanoeIN in the household of Andrew Courtney.